fgrehm/vagrant-lxc/BOXES.md

 Will build a Ubuntu Precise x86_64 box with latest Puppet and Chef pre-installed, please refer to the scripts for more information.

+## Known issues

+We can't get the NFS client to be installed on the containers used for building Ubuntu 13.04 / 13.10 / 14.04 base boxes.

 ## "Anatomy" of a box

 If you need to go deeper and build your scripts from scratch or if you are interested